Jeremy Carter: Career

 Carter began in the Kansas City improv scene, starting with ComedySportz in 1992.
 Carter is a founding member of Der Monkenpickel, which is an improv group out of Lawrence, Kansas that also featured Jason Sudeikis.
 Carter has also performed with iO West and D.U.H.

 Carter met Matt Gourley at a ComedySportz tournament in San Jose in the mid-90s.
 He spent time as an actor and improviser at various Disney theme parks.
 Gourley and Carter were founding contributors to Channel 101, producing and starring in the "retro futuristic action spectacular" Ultraforce.
 Ultraforce lasted three episodes and also featured Derek Mears, Jeff B. Davis, and Chris Tallman.

 Music

 The Journeymen, made up of Carter, Gourley, Mark McConville, and James Bladon, released an album titled Mount Us More in 2013.
 Carter released a follow-up EP titled "Bad Honky" as his Superego persona Shunt McGuppin on June 16, 2015.
 Bad Honky, on which Paul F. Tompkins and Erinn Hayes also appear, was produced by Dan Franklin.

 Podcasts

 In 2006, Gourley and Carter launched Superego, an improvisational podcast they conceived of on Christmas Eve 2005 based on the conceit of clinical case studies.
-Superego has since added Mark McConville, Jeff Crocker, and Paul F. Tompkins as regular cast members.
+Superego has since added Mark McConville, Paul F. Tompkins, & James Bladen as regular cast members.

 Carter has appeared on numerous other podcasts, including the Thrilling Adventure Hour and The Dead Authors Podcast.